WebOfTrust/keri/docs/Q-and-A-Security.md

 ---

+## *Q: All you need is a secret key that underlies your entire online identity?
+More precisely put you need a Public Private key pair of which the private key is kept secret.
+Merely a secret key is not good enough.
+It must be PKI.
+KERI is a new take on PKI that fixes the flaws in existing PKI systems without needing blockchain as a crutch.\
+(*SamMSmith*)\

+### Missing a point
+*Why not?
+One way function(s) in PKI derive the Public key(s), so in my understanding a secret key with sufficient entropy is the start of it all.
+Where do I miss a point?*

+*SamMSmith*:
+Yes, you're mission a point.
+You can use secret keys with symmetric cryptographic operations.
+Both asymmetric and symmetric start with a secret key but asymmetric goes on to create a public private keypair.
+So its not only a secret key you need but one that results in a `SCID`.
+Someone who is used to symmetric cryptography would get the wrong impression.

 ## **Q: How is a KERI identifier different than a regular identifier in DID methods?

 A self-sovereign identifier that is not self-certifying is dependent of infrastructure and is not fully autonomous and not fully porteable.
 KERI uses autonomic identifiers, fully cryptographically derivable and portable.